 We used to pop into the White Place (as Georgia called it) but it tore up my van so we don't do it anymore.
 Several movies have been shot here and Georgia painted several paintings inspired by this area.

 This is a natural feature and has been used as an outdoor theatre.
 It's a quick stop to snag some photos.
 Cost: Entry donation

 CHAMA ART STUDIOS TOUR:

 We lucked upon this in 2011 and drove up to Tierra Amarillo to the Three Ravens Art Coffee Shop as one of the designated Art Tour stops in Tia Amarillo.
 Several artists were represented here and the baked goods were great.
 The scenery of this very small town is picturesque with an old hotel, farm and some deserted clay homes.
 The studio tour is usually in October.
 Cost: Free

 ABIQUIU ART SHOW:

 Since 1939 this has been the general store of Abiquiu.
-We will pop in to see some fun items, get any toiletries we are needing and maybe take an ice cream for the road!
+We will pop in to see some fun items, get any toiletries we need and maybe take an ice cream for the road!
 Cost: It may cost to get out...they always have fun stuff to take home!

 PEACE MONASTERY OF CHRIST IN THE DESERT: